Gauteng Police Arrest Two for Murder of DJ Warras, Suspects Will Appear in Court on Christmas Eve

 GAUTENG – Two people have officially been arrested for the murder of DJ Warras.
 The radio host and television presenter, whose real name was Warrick Stock, was murdered outside the Zambezi Building in the Johannesburg Central Business District on 16 December 2025.

-The entertainment icon was gunned down after he was approached by three men after he parked his car.
+The entertainment icon was gunned down after three men approached him after he parked his car.
 He was reportedly in the area to inspect the building, which his security company was in charge of looking after.

 Read also